About the Bose Frames Alto

 - Weight: 1.7 ounces

 Lenses: The Bose Frames lenses are uniformly tinted to block 99% of UVA and UVB rays.
-They are mad of premium materials to prevent scratches and breakage.
+They are made of premium materials to prevent scratches and breakage.
 Optional replacement lenses are available in Mirrored Rose Gold (polarized) and Gradient Blue (non-polarized).
+You can also add prescription lenses (sunglasses or other) to your Bose Frames, if desired.

 Bluetooth: Bose Frames connect to your smartphone or tablet via Bluetooth, with A2DP and HFP profiles.
 The wireless connection has a range of up to approximately 30 feet.
 The Frames work with most any app that is on your mobile device, including music services, voice communication, and navigation apps.
 The sunglasses keep track of the last eight devices that were paired and connected.
 When in Bluetooth mode, Bose Frames search for the most recently connected, active Bluetooth enabled device.
 If that device is unavailable, it will search for the next most recently connected device.
 To switch from one device to another, you must power off the glasses by flipping them upside down for at least two seconds, then press and hold the control button until you hear the voice prompt "Ready to Connect."